- ABOUT ME

-My goal is to partner with my patients in order to provide the best care possible to help them achieve their health care goals.
-Every patient is unique, and it is important to me to understand each patient’s perspective on their disease or symptoms so that together we can work to maximize their quality of life.
-In addition to forging this important therapeutic relationship, I provide my patients with state of the art diagnostic testing and treatments for a wide range of digestive health problems.
+“My goal is to partner with my patients to provide the best care possible and help them achieve their health care goals.
+It’s important to me to understand each patient’s perspective on their disease or symptoms and then work together to maximize their quality of life.”

 Dr. Anderson received his B.A. in biology from Carleton College where he graduated magna cum laude and excelled as a distance runner on the cross country and track & field teams.
 After a year doing genetics research at the NIH, Dr. Anderson returned to his home state of Montana to begin medical school through the University of Washington’s WWAMI program.
 He was inducted into the Alpha Omega Alpha medical honor society prior to earning his MD degree from the University of Washington in 2007.

 He then completed his residency and chief residency in internal medicine at Dartmouth-Hitchcock Medical Center in New Hampshire before coming to Oregon to begin his gastroenterology training at OHSU.